jembi/openhim-mediator-engine-java/README.md

 }
 ```

-In addition, you don't need to stress about undhandled exceptions either.
+In addition, you don't need to stress about unhandled exceptions either.
 Akka will automatically restart any actors that failed due to an exception.
 See the [Akka documentation](http://doc.akka.io/docs/akka/2.3.8/java/fault-tolerance.html) for further details (the engine uses the default supervisor strategy, by default).

 # Config Handle
 For convenience, any actors that are setup in the routing table can get a handle to the mediator config if it has a constructor that takes `MediatorConfig` as a parameter.
 If available, the engine will pass through a reference when routing to the actor: